Vocabulary for IELTS (Basic) - Language and Grammar

 (grammar) referring to a noun, clause or sentence that has come before

-to say or repeat the exact sentence or group of words someone else used in a movie, book, etc.
+to say the exact sentence or group of words someone else used in a movie, book, etc.

 (grammar) the name of a place, person, country, etc. with its first letter capitalized

-(grammar) a noun that refers to an object or a concept of a class but not to a particular one
+(grammar) a noun that refers to an object or a concept in a category but not to a specific one

 either of the symbols " " or ' ' used before and after a word or words to indicate the beginning and the end of a title or quoted remark, or to mark a jargon